emmaneugene/dotfiles/README.md

 Ok, so dotfiles are back on the menu.

-- `dotfiles/`: System-specific dotfiles.
-Optional setup scripts provided
+- `dotfiles/`: Dotfiles for software config, with a simple script for symlinking
 - `pkgs/`: Globally installed software packages and libraries
-- `starters/`: Reasonable defaults for bootstrapping
+- `starters/`: Reasonable defaults for bootstrapping projects